AniruddhaKalubarme/entrata_task_1/prompt.md

 some text is not properly visible in dark mode, fix it

 Prompt - 9 :
-The text is overflowd from the box as shown in image, fix it
+The text is overflowd from the box as shown in image, fix it.